Click on the images above for larger views

 Interested in cycling to COTA?

-- Use of the bike park is free
+- Use of the valet is free to cyclists

-- The closest City of Austin bike route to the track is called Bike Route 72 - Burleson Road.
+- Cyclists can access Richard Moya Park by using an existing City of Austin bike route called Bike Route 72 - Burleson Road.
 The Austin Bike Map rates this as a “High and Medium Comfort” road.
-The route terminates approximately 3 miles east of COTA, at Richard Moya Park, located just east of where Burleson Road crosses 183.
+The route terminates at the park, which is located just east of where Burleson Road crosses 183.

 Things to Keep in Mind